TelemetryHarbor/harbor-docs/docs/Integrations/airport-weather.md

 - Check your internet connection
 - Ensure your firewall allows outbound connections

+**Error: Invalid OpenWeatherMap API key**
+- Verify your API key is correct
+- Ensure your API key is activated (may take a few minutes after signup)
+- Check you haven't exceeded the free tier limits

 **Service starts but no data appears in Grafana**
 - Check the service logs: `journalctl -u harbor-airport -f`
 - Verify the airports you selected are valid ICAO codes